Beginner's Guide to Straight Razor Shaving

 A straight razor is a traditional shaving device with a blade that folds back into its handle when not in use.
 Its distinctive design embodies a one-edged blade attached to its handle through a pin.

-A shaving brush is a tool you use in preparing your facial hair for shaving, lathering shave soap, applying the foam, and exfoliating your skin.
+A shaving brush is a tool used to prepare your facial hair for shaving, lather shave soap, apply the foam, and exfoliate your skin.
 It is usually made of animal or synthetic hair for its bristles, which can soak up water and dry quickly after use.

-The soap that is specifically made for creating a lather for shaving is called shaving soap.
-It makes up for a thicker foam because it has low alkalinity and high-fat contain, usually from plants and animals.
-It is also packed with essential oils, especially if you get an organic one, moisturizing your skin and softening your hair follicles.
+The soap specifically designed for creating a lather during shaving is called shaving soap.
+It yields a thicker foam because it has low alkalinity and high fat content, typically derived from plants and animals.
+It is also packed with essential oils, especially if you opt for an organic one, which moisturizes your skin and softens your hair follicles.

 A strop is usually a strip of leather with an abrasive surface.
 It is used to realign the small deformations that happen at the blade’s edge during shaving.
 It is more of a fine-tuning process that keeps the edge of your blade sharp between uses.

-Strop sharpening pastes are abrasive compounds that you use in the final stages of sharpening.
+Strop sharpening pastes are abrasive compounds used in the final stages of sharpening.
 Its purpose is to achieve that polished and well-honed edge for your straight razor.
-The most common type and effective stropping paste are Chromium Oxide.
+The most common type and effective stropping paste is Chromium Oxide.

-The product you apply on your skin after shaving is called an aftershave, which can come in many forms, like lotion, oil, gel, and balm.
-Aftershave helps hydrate your skin and disinfect microabrasions, cuts, and nicks to kill off acne-causing bacteria that can lead to major skin problems.
+The product you apply to your skin after shaving is called an aftershave, which comes in various forms, including lotion, oil, gel, and balm.
+Aftershave helps hydrate your skin and disinfect microabrasions, cuts, and nicks, killing off acne-causing bacteria that can lead to major skin problems.

-Further on, as you progress through your straight razor shaving skills, you might want to add a shaving scuttle mug and a straight razor stand.
+Further on, as you progress in your straight razor shaving skills, consider adding a shaving scuttle and a straight razor stand.
 They’re not necessarily as important as those products mentioned above, but they’re going to make your shaving experience even more pleasant.

 How to Shave with a Straight Razor for Beginners